Montana State University logo

 Does Montana State University have college sports?

-Yes — Montana State University competes at the NCAA D1 level in the Big Sky Conference.
+Yes — Montana State University competes at the NCAA D1 level in the Big Sky.
 As a Division I program, they compete at the highest level of college athletics, which often includes scholarships and nationally broadcast games.

 Is Montana State University the right fit for me?

 Whether Montana State University is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (82% admit rate), cost ($26,086/year out-of-state), campus culture in Bozeman, and available programs.
+Key factors to consider: admissions selectivity (82% admit rate), avg net price ($22,499/year after aid), campus culture in Bozeman, and available programs.
 Use CollegeCove's compare tool to weigh Montana State University against similar schools side-by-side.

 Quick Facts